 Indeed the theory of groups defined by (usual) differential equations ("differential algebraic groups") is by now a classical subject: it goes back to Lie and Cartan and underwent a new development, from a rather new angle, through the work of Cassidy and Kolchin [36, 52].
 It is tempting to seek an arithmetic analogue of this theory: one would like to understand, for instance, the structure of all subgroups of $GL_n(R)$ that are defined by arithmetic differential equations.
 The paper [14] proves an arithmetic analogue of Cassidy's theorem about Zariski dense subgroups of simple algebraic groups over differential fields; in [14] the case of Zariski dense mod p groups is considered.
-But Zariski dense groups such as $GL_n(\mathbb{Z}n)$ are definitely extremely interesting (and lead to interesting Galois theoretic results such as in [16], Chapter 5).
+But Zariski dense groups such as $GL_n(\mathbb{Z}p)$ are definitely extremely interesting (and lead to interesting Galois theoretic results such as in [16], Chapter 5).
 So a generalization of [14] to the case of Zariski dense (rather than Zariski dense mod p) groups, together with a generalization of the Galois theoretic results in [16], would be very desirable.
-For instance it would be interesting to classify all δ -subgroups of the multiplicative group $\mathbb{G}m(R) = R^{\times}$ (or more generally of $GL_2(R)$) and find the invariants of such groups acting on $R\{x\}{(p)}$ (where $R\{x\} = R[x, x', x'', ...]$).
-Also remark that, as in the case of usual derivations, there are interesting ("unexpected") homomorphisms in δ -geometry between $GL_1 = \mathbb{G}m$ and GL_2 , for instance where ψ is a δ -character, i.e. $\psi \in \mathcal{X}^n(\mathbb{G}m)$.
+For instance it would be interesting to classify all δ -subgroups of the multiplicative group $\mathbb{G}m(R) = R^{\times}$ where ψ is a δ -character, i.e. $\psi \in \mathfrak{X}^n(\mathbb{G}m)$.
 Cf. [43] for interesting developments into this subject.
 The main open problem in the δ -Galois theory of GL_n [35] seems at this point to decide if the δ -Galois groups always contain a subgroup of the diagonal matrices as a subgroup of finite index.
 Other problems are: to establish a Galois correspondence; to understand the relation (already hinted at in [35]) between δ -Galois groups and Galois problems arising from the dynamics on \mathbb{P}^n ; to generalize the theory by replacing GL_n with an arbitrary reductive group.
 With regards to the analogue in [34] of the theory of symmetric spaces the main open problems are to find analogues of the Riemannian metrics and curvature.
 An analogue of Lie brackets can, by the way, be developed; it would be interesting to use it to develop an "arithmetic Riemannian theory".